 When you think about a domestic or international inflight experience, the airlines hold a very captive audience.
-As a passenger there are limited number of distractions.
+As a passenger, there are limited distractions.
 This is a fertile environment for very targeted communication messages.

 Research backs this up.
-A study conducted by JGM-Research firm, uncovered that 39% of Chinese travelers purchased a product after seeing it inflight.
-And consumers reported recalling 57% of commercials seen on the flight – so not only is there less clutter but consumers have a high recall.
+A study conducted by JGM-Research firm uncovered that 39% of Chinese travelers purchased a product after seeing it inflight.
+And consumers reported recalling 57% of commercials viewed on the flight – so not only is there less clutter, but consumers have a high recall.
 This insight has long supported the revenue stream for inflight magazines, such as Skymall.
-These began due to the realization that you have a consumer’s undivided attention and aren’t competing with other distractions..
+These began due to the realisation that you have a consumer’s undivided attention and aren’t competing with other distractions.

 Virgin Australia Bring Your Own Device Entertainment Program in economy flights

 Based on the insight that most consumers are bringing some sort of device (smartphone, ipad, laptop, etc.) on flights, Virgin launched a BYOD – bring your own device – program to allow in-flight entertainment to be streamed to your device of choice.